 When Should You Hire a Property Management Company?

 Although hiring a property management company has many advantages, using one can be expensive.
 And, even apart from the cost, relying on a property management company is not for everyone.
-Consider the following factors to determine if hiring a property management company would be a good decision for your business.

-You should consider hiring a property management company if:
+Consider hiring a property management company if:

-You have lots of properties or rental units.
+- You have lots of properties or rental units.
 The more rental properties you own and the more units they contain, the more you're likely to benefit from a management company.

-You can afford the cost.
+- You can afford the cost.
 Hiring a property management company is an attractive option if you can afford the fees.
 When interviewing companies, expect to hear quotes ranging between 5% and 10% of what you collect in rent revenue.
-If it's a down market and you're able to manage things yourself (or with the help of a resident manager or other employees), you may want to keep doing so until the market turns around.
+If it's a down market and you're able to manage things yourself (or with the help of a resident manager or other employees), you might want to keep doing so until the market turns around.

-You don't want to be an employer.
+- You don't want to be an employer.
 If you hire a resident manager or other employees to help with your property, you become an employer.
 You'll have to handle payroll and deal with a host of other legal requirements and considerations.
 But, because a property management company isn't your employee (it's an independent contractor), and neither are the people who work for the company, by using one you avoid the hassles of being an employer.

-Your property is part of an affordable housing program.
+- Your property is part of an affordable housing program.
 If you participate in an affordable housing program, things can get complicated.
-Usually, in these programs the landlord receives financial assistance, which may be in the form of a grant, low-interest loan, or tax credits, in return for agreeing to rent at least part of the property to tenants earning below a certain income level.
+Usually, in these programs the landlord receives financial assistance, which might be in the form of a grant, low-interest loan, or tax credits, in return for agreeing to rent at least part of the property to tenants earning below a certain income level.
 In order to continue receiving the assistance, the landlord must comply with a complicated set of rules.
 With so much at stake, it's often worth hiring a property management company that has expertise and experience with the particular housing program in question.